What is Prevent and How to Get Help

 Haringey’s Channel Panel meetings are held on a monthly basis.
 If you have any concerns about someone and would like more advice please email firstname.lastname@example.org

-If you are concerned that a family member, someone you are working with, or someone you know is at risk of getting involved in extremism, contact the Local Authority on the details provided above.
+If you are concerned that a family member, someone you are working with, or someone you know is at risk of getting involved in extremism, contact us (details provided above).

 Concerns About Travel to Conflict Zones